octaprog7/sht85/readme.md

 Supply voltage SHT85 from 2.15 to 5.5 volts, typical 3.3 Volt!
 Use four wires to connect.

+Copy the following files to your board:
+    main.py
+    sht85sen.py
+    crc1wire.py
+    sensor_pack folder

+Then open main.py in your IDE and run it!

 1. +3.3 V
 2. GND
 3. SDA